Top 6 Forethought alternatives in 2026: Features, price, and limitations

 Based on user feedback and reviews, common complaints are about rigid, rule-based systems that feel brittle, a chatbot that can get stuck in loops, and a lack of flexibility for companies that don't want to replace their entire platform.

 It depends on the tool.
-Platforms like Zendesk AI and Freshdesk’s Freddy AI are built to stay within their own ecosystems.
+Platforms like Freshdesk and Zendesk AI are designed for a seamless experience within their established ecosystems.
 Others, like Ada and Kore.ai, offer API integrations that take more work to set up. eesel AI is all about this, offering one-click integrations for dozens of help desks and knowledge sources.

 Most modern platforms, including all the ones on this list, are made to be low-code or no-code.
 However, more complex platforms like Kore.ai might need help from developers to handle advanced customizations and integrations.